-Quasi static algorithms have been introduced by Pires et al. (1996) in a 4D-Var context.
+Quasi-static algorithms were introduced by Pires et al. (1996) in a 4D-Var context.
 The idea behind QSVA is to control the way observations are added to the cost function in order to keep the minimization starting point in the basin of attraction containing the global minimizer.
-The method consists in repeating the minimization with an increasing number of observations: the first minimization is performed using the cost function with a single observation vector then the number of observation vectors is increased and another minimization can be performed with the former minimizer as the new starting point.
+The method is carried out by repeating the minimization with an increasing number of observations: the first minimization is performed using the cost function with a single observation vector, then the number of observation vectors is increased and another minimization can be performed with the former minimizer as the new starting point.
 The process is then repeated until all observations are accounted for.

 This procedure is directly applicable to the IEnKS cost function minimization.
 The left panel in Fig. 7 is a schematic of a QS minimization and Algorithm 1 gives the pseudo-code of an IEnKS with a QS minimization.
 The new parameters $(L_q){q < N_Q}$ control the number of observations added at each minimization, where N_Q is the total number of batches of observation vectors.
-The three first lines initialize the minimization starting point, the ensemble mean and anomaly matrix.
-The for loop in lines 4-23 repeats the QS minimization.
-The while loop in lines 6-22 is the Gauss-Newton minimization.
-Lines 7 and 8 center the